wger-project/wger/README.rst

-﻿docker run -ti -v /path/to/this/checkout:/home/wger/src --name wger.devel --publish 8000:8000 wger/develThank you for downloading wger Workout Manager. wger (ˈvɛɡɐ) is a free, open source web application that manages your exercises and personal workouts, weight and diet plans.
+﻿Thank you for downloading wger Workout Manager. wger (ˈvɛɡɐ) is a free, open source web application that manages your exercises and personal workouts, weight and diet plans.
 It can also be used as a simple gym management utility, providing different administrative roles (trainer, manager, etc.).
 It offers a REST API as well, for